What Would Trojans Do? Exploiting Partial-Information Vulnerabilities in Autonomous Vehicle Sensing: Case Studies

 \subsubsection{Case II: T2T-3DLM design~\ref{av:ttt}.}

-Under a LiDAR reverse replay attack, T2T-3DLM dramatically reduces incidence of FTs by identifying inconsistent information between camera and LiDAR data.
-Effectively, the monocular 3D detection capitalizes on contextual information to build a 3D track from the \emph{camera} data, improving the precision of the data association in sensor fusion.
-Since the association is now in 3D instead of the projected 2D, the frustum ambiguity of 3D resolution is not longer present.

-An adversary could cause two sensors to disagree (dis.) on an object while only attacking one sensor by: \textbf{(dis. a)} adding a fake object into one sensor, or \textbf{(dis. b)} removing evidence of a true object from one sensor.
-Currently neither T2T-3DLM (\ref{av:ttt}) nor~\ref{av:cam-lidar-v2}'s data-asymmetry monitor can distinguish between these two cases.
-We choose to treat both of these cases as a ``fake object'' and remove them (i.e.,~we assume \textbf{(dis. a)}).
-Unfortunately, this means both AVs are vulnerable to increased numbers of MTs if the attack is in fact \textbf{(dis. b)}, as in Fig.~\ref{fig:case_AV4_ATT3_track}; the replay attack has caused both a false track (T2T-3DLM can recognize this) and a missed track (T2T-3DLM cannot recognize this).
-In future works, a promising defense against the MTs would be to use a statistical method to specifically detect a (reverse) replay attack.
+Under a reverse replay attack, T2T-3DLM reduces FTs by detecting inconsistencies between camera and LiDAR data.
+Monocular 3D detection improves multi-sensor data association, reducing frustum ambiguity~\cite{2022hally-frustum}.
+An attacker can cause disagreement on an object by either \textbf{(dis. a)} adding a fake object to one sensor or \textbf{(dis. b)} removing a true object’s evidence from one sensor.
+Currently, neither \ref{av:cam-lidar-v2}'s monitor nor T2T-3DLM (\ref{av:ttt}) distinguishes these cases, treating both as ``fake objects'' and removing them.
+This leaves both AVs vulnerable to MTs if the attack is \textbf{(dis. b)}, as shown in Fig.~\ref{fig:case_AV4_ATT3_track}; the replay attack causes both an FT (recognized by T2T-3DLM) and an MT (unrecognized by T2T-3DLM).
+Future defenses could use statistical methods to detect replay attacks, while a ``saturation attack'' would be easily identifiable as it would invalidate all objects.